Using With Flakes

 }

-Once inside the shell, you can launch process and services with devenv up
+Once in the shell, you can launch processes and services with devenv up

 .